Best Sprinkler Parks and Splash Pads in Chicago

 Admission: $10 for Oak Brook residents; $12 for non-resident

 Sunburn-conscious parents will appreciate the shaded water play and seating areas at Splash Island, which has slides, buckets, jets, and sprinklers aplenty, plus a cute aquatic-animal-themed splash pad just for younger kids.
-Families must make a reservation for a 90-minute time slot in 2021.
-No more than 25 people will be admitted to the splash pad at one time.
+Splash Island is open from Memorial Day through late August.

 Maryknoll Park Splash Park — Glen Ellyn